ViniitMe/Codefundo/README.md

 # Codefundo
-Microsoft Hackathon : A solution for disaster management
+Microsoft Hackathon : A solution to disaster management

 Aim  |  Motivation